 CPR for dogs can be physically demanding and not always successful, so it's best to receive hands-on training from a professional.
-I highly recommend getting certified in pet CPR so you're prepared in the event of an emergency.
+Get certified in pet CPR so you're prepared in the event of an emergency.
 Being professional trained will give you the confidence to act quickly and effectively.